younesveisi1374/Data-Analysis-in-WebScrapping/README.md

-# This project is written with three different programming models:
+# This project is written with three different programming models

 1- Simple coding based on preliminary principles.